Equipment rental: What can be rented

-Construction machines & equipment
+Construction machines and equipment

 Construction machines on offer for rental range from small machines, such as mini-excavators and skid steer loaders, to heavy equipment, including hydraulic excavators and dumpers, which some rental companies offer with trained operators.
-When contractors need specialised equipment that they do not hold in their own fleet, renting is often preferred.
+When contractors need specialized equipment that they do not hold in their own fleet, renting is often preferred.
 This can include equipment such as machines for road or railway construction and forestry or agricultural work.
 Customers can also rent a wide range of commonly used construction equipment, such as compressors, pumps and compaction machines, or even small machines.

-Power & temperature control
+Power and temperature control

 Rental companies offer a wide range of temporary power solutions, whether for site use, events, petrochemical applications, manufacturing needs, shutdowns or power failures.
 The product range available includes generators, load banks, transformers and mobile fuel tanks.
 Various climate control solutions, such as heating and cooling systems and heat exchangers, as well as a variety of lighting systems, are also available.

-Powered access, forklifts & telehandlers
+Powered access, forklifts and telehandlers

 Powered access is an important sector in the rental market.
 For different works at great height, for example for roof or hall construction, industrial cleaning or installation works, customers can choose from a wide range of working platforms or building construction lifts.
 Furthermore, telehandlers can be rented for diverse transportation tasks on construction sites.
 The industrial and event sectors often demand efficient logistics, and a range of forklifts are available.

-Modular & sanitary space
+Modular and sanitary space

 Modular space is an effective means of providing additional space on a customer's site, for short-term as well as long-term projects.
 The containers can be combined to build site offices and accommodation, sanitary facilities or storage space.
 In addition, a wide range of interior equipment or furnishings is available.
 Some rental companies offer special rental services for modular space, including preparing outlines and foundation plans, transport and installation services.

 Traffic safety

 Safety is a critical issue on every construction site, especially when construction works are carried out along busy roads or on highways.
 Therefore, rental companies offer various professional solutions for traffic safety.
 This is not limited to the provision and installation of beacons or traffic signs.
-As specific traffic safety regulations may apply depending on the country or region in which the construction site is located, traffic safety requires an enormous planning effort and the knowhow of well-trained professionals.
+As specific traffic safety regulations may apply depending on the country or region in which the construction site is located, traffic safety requires an enormous planning effort and the know-how of well-trained professionals.
 Thus, some rental companies have extended their rental services in this area and take care of the whole planning process, including obtaining official approval or preparing traffic regulation plans.